scperkins/EJEHardenberg.github.io/public/tech-blog/php-hours.md

 are going to be useful for filtering or sorting.
 If scaling, it might be wise to implement something more efficient than using `Like %%`though.

+#### Why store the days like that?

+You might be asking yourself, why would we store the days as `d.d.d.d.d` or something similar?
+The answer is for interface purposes it's much easier.
+If you're an admin you don't want to select ranges from dropdowns or non-intuitive things like that.
+You're going to want to be able to click a button for each day, or drag your cursor over some type of range mechanism.
+It's extremely simple javascript to convert a list of selected buttons to a list of numbers seperated by dots.
+Not too mention that by representing the days in this way we can easily `explode` on the delimiters and easily use the ideas of sequences for finding the appropriate text.